telerik/fiddler-jam-docs/portal/fiddler-jam-portal.md

 ---
-title: Fiddler Jam Portal
+title: Overview
-description: Essentials about using the Fiddler Jam cloud portal
+description: "....essentials about using the Fiddler Jam cloud portal.."
 slug: fj-portal
 publish: true
 position: 10
 ---

-# Fiddler Jam Portal
+# Fiddler Jam Portal Overview

 The [Fiddler Jam portal](https://jam.getfiddler.com) is the cloud space where logs submitted from you or other users can be viewed, organized, and analyzed.
 The Fiddler Jam portal is accessible only for users with active [Fiddler Jam portal subscriptions](#subscriptions).
 The Fiddler Jam portal provides various means to organize, access, and work with submitted logs.
 The portal allows [account owners]({%slug fj-users%}#portal-users) to set up different roles for the portal users with different access rights.